2018 Property Assessment Notices

 Check out your neighbourhood’s assessed values: evaluebc.bcassessment.ca

-Deadline to appeal your property assessment was January 31, 2018.
+Deadline to appeal your property assessment is January 31, 2018.

 By law, municipalities are not allowed to collect more property tax revenue than what is needed to balance their budget.
-Therefore, staff recalculate the tax rate each year for each property class to ensure only the tax revenue needed is collected, taking into consideration the change in assessment values.
+Therefore, staff recalculate the tax rate each year for each property class to ensure that only the tax revenue needed is collected, taking into consideration the change in assessment value.

-- If the District’s total assessment base decreases, the tax rate will increase
+- It the District’s total assessment base decreases, the tax rate will increase

-Individual property tax increases may be higher or lower depending on the change in your property assessment value over 2016.
-If your property’s assessment value increased by the District average of 33.22%, your general municipal property taxes should increase by approximately 3.7% (the increase Council approved for 2017), but if your property assessment value change was higher or lower than the District average (33.22%), your general municipal property taxes will vary accordingly.
+Individual property tax increases may be higher or lower depending on the change in your property assessment value over 2017.
+If your property’s assessment value increased by the District average of 21%, your general municipal property taxes should increase by approximately 3.63% (the increase Council approved for 2018), but if your property assessment value changed higher or lower than the District average (21%), your general municipal property taxes will vary accordingly.

-To see what percentage your assessment increased by, check out your BC Assessment Notice, or complete our Assessment Increase Calculator:
+To see what percentage your assessment increased by, check out your BC Assessment Notice.

 Understanding Assessments & Property Taxes